– World management except Italy-

-The 2022/ 23 season sees him returning to Florence as Beckmesser and Heerrufer (Lohengrin), and in a revival of The magic flute at the Vienna State Opera.
+The 2022/ 23 season sees him returning to Florence as Leporello (Don Giovanni) and Ford (Falstaff), in a revival of The magic flute at the Vienna State Opera, as well as Figaro (Le Nozze di figaro) at the Semperoper Dresden.
 He has also been invited to sing Schubert’s song cycle Winterreise at La Scala in Milan.

 Markus Werba recorded his first CD with the pianist Julius Drake, featuring pieces by Ludwig van Beethoven, Franz Schubert, Robert Schumann and Hugo Wolf.
 On a CD by the Orchestre national d’Île de France released in 2019, Markus Werba can be heard singing Mahler’s Lieder eines fahrenden Gesellen and songs from Des Knaben Wunderhorn.